rachelsmithcode/twu-biblioteca-rachelsmith/README.md

 ###Improvements

 + Extract some classes from the larger classes, structure/design to be decided.
-+ adjust text in menu display options and book title to make it more intuitive
++ adjust text in mainMenu display options and book title to make it more intuitive
-+ Read file for list of books and menu items rather than adding from an array.
++ Read file for list of books and mainMenu items rather than adding from an array.
 + Add a message to be displayed when all books have been checked out of the library.